Fiserv/Commerce-Hub/docs/In-Person/Semi-Integrated/ingenico.md

 # Semi-Integrated Ingenico Devices

 Commerce Hub and Ingenico have partnered together to offer out of the box, EMV L3 certified, semi-integrated payment solutions to enterprise merchants.
-The merchant's hardware or sofware API connects to the Ingenico API on the device to process payments.
+The merchant's hardware or software API connects to the Ingenico API on the device to process payments.

 ##### Key Benefits